-- Do not attach a separate file to Field 12 of the Research and Related Other Project Information form. - This appendix will not count in the project narrative page limitation.
+- This appendix should not exceed a page limit of 2 pages including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard letter-size (8.5-inch x 11-inch) paper with 1-inch margins (top, bottom, left, and right) - Do not attach a separate file to Field 12 of the Research and Related Other Project Information form. - This appendix will not count in the project narrative page limitation.

-The standard requirements for a DMP may be found in Section VIII of this FOA.
+The standard requirements for a DMP may be found in Section IX of this NOFO.